xiduzo/presentation-accessibility/slides.md

 # WCAG

-Many of the technology challenges faced by disabled people/people with disabilities can be described using one of the [POUR]{style="color:#4466ff"} principles
+Many of the technological challenges for accessibility can be described using one of the [POUR]{style="color:#4466ff"} principles

 ::left::
 ## Perceivable